JensUweUlrich/ReadBouncer/README.md

 Before using ReadBouncer for adaptive sampling, you may want to create the reference database(s) for target and/or depletion reference sequences with the usage <b>build</b> using the config.toml file.
 In this step you have to provide the reference sequence(s) as a comma-separated list of FASTA files (target/depletion files), the fragment size and the size of the kmers used to build the IBF.
 The resulting Interleaved Bloom Filter files will be stored in the given output directory.

 ```
 usage               = "build"
-output_dir    = 'path/to/write/output/files/to'         #all generated output files will be stored here
+output_directory    = 'path/to/write/output/files/to'         #all generated output files will be stored here
 log_directory       = 'path/to/write/log/files/to'            #all generated log files will be stored here

 [IBF]